Elbert P. Tuttle United States Court of Appeals Building: Architecture

 Many original interior finishes and public spaces remain.
 The dominant feature of the first-floor lobby is its vaulted ceiling, which springs from a series of pilasters.
 At each end of the lobby are domed ceilings.
 Window and door frames and wainscot are marble, while upper wall surfaces are covered with plaster.
 Original arched, bronze casement windows remain in place.
 Beneath each window is an original wall-mounted marble letter table resting on cast-iron brackets.
 Floors were originally marble, but are now covered with green terrazzo panels trimmed with gray terrazzo.
 A mural by an unknown artist depicts a classical seated figure of Justice flanked by allegorical representations of Agriculture and Industry.
 A staircase with marble treads and wainscot and a cast-iron baluster with a swag pattern leads to upper floors.

 The main courtrooms are the most significant spaces on the third floor.
 The most impressive is the two-story en banc courtroom that is designed for all of the appellate judges to meet to hear a case.
 Walls are covered with elaborately carved, stained oak paneling decorated with garlands, scrolled brackets, and molding.
 Large, round-arch windows are balanced with recessed arched bays on the opposite walls.
 Bronze grilles are located throughout.
-The maple floor is laid in a herringbone pattern and an elaborate, plaster, coffered ceiling with rosettes tops the room.
+The maple floor is laid in a herringbone pattern and an elaborate coffered plaster ceiling with rosettes tops the room.
 Another appellate courtroom, although slightly smaller in scale, is equally impressive.
 Similar finishes are used on the walls and floor, and a gallery of oak benches provides seating for observers.